w3f/polkadot-wiki/docs/learn/learn-governance.md

 So how exactly does this ranking system work?

-To prevent a small group of participants from gaining effective control over the network this system with adhere to three main principles:
+To prevent a small group of participants from gaining effective control over the network this system will adhere to three main principles:

 1. The Fellowship must never have hard power over the network: it cannot change the parameters, conduct rescues or move assets.
 Their only power in governance resides in the the ability to reduce the effective timeline on which a referendum takes place.
-2. The Fellowship weights those with higher rank more in the aggregate opinion, however the weight should not be so high as to make a small number of higher members’ opinions be insurmountable when compared to a coherent opinion coming from lower-ranked membership.
+2. The Fellowship weights those with a higher rank more in the aggregate opinion, however the weight should not be so high as to make a small number of higher members’ opinions be insurmountable when compared to a coherent opinion coming from lower-ranked membership.
-3. The Fellowship should be designed to grow and develop its membership and their aggregate levels of expertise and in doing ensure that its overall decision-making capacity gets stronger over time.
+3. The Fellowship should be designed to grow and develop its membership and their aggregate levels of expertise and in doing so ensure that its overall decision-making capacity gets stronger over time.

 To support these conditions, the Fellowship will have a constitution which outlines the requirements and expectations for individuals to attain and retain any given rank.
-Higher ranks are able to vote and promote lower ranks voting based on this constitution.
+Higher ranks are able to vote and promote lower ranks based on this constitution.

 **Demotion** occurs automatically after a given period has elapsed and the member is unable to defend their position to their peers.